celery/celery/docs/userguide/workers.rst

 :pool support: *prefork, eventlet, gevent, threads, solo*

-Starting :program:`celery worker` with the :option:`--autoreload` option will enable the worker to watch for file system changes to all imported task modules (and also any non-task modules added to the :setting:`imports` setting or the :option:`-I|--include` option).
+Starting :program:`celery worker` with the :option:`--autoreload <celery worker --autoreload>` option will enable the worker to watch for file system changes to all imported task modules (and also any non-task modules added to the :setting:`imports` setting or the :option:`--include <celery worker --include>` option).

 This is an experimental feature intended for use in development only, using auto-reload in production is discouraged as the behavior of reloading